Integra LifeSciences (IART)

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Integra LifeSciences’s ROIC averaged 2.8 percentage point decreases each year.
+Unfortunately, Integra LifeSciences’s ROIC averaged 4.3 percentage point decreases over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment

-12. Key Takeaways from Integra LifeSciences’s Q1 Results
+12. Key Takeaways from Integra LifeSciences’s Q3 Results

-It was good to see Integra LifeSciences narrowly top analysts’ organic revenue expectations this quarter.
-On the other hand, its full-year EPS guidance missed significantly and its revenue guidance for next quarter fell short of Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock traded down 1.6% to $16.55 immediately following the results.
+It was good to see Integra LifeSciences beat analysts’ EPS expectations this quarter.
+On the other hand, its revenue guidance for next quarter missed and its revenue fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded down 4.4% to $14.75 immediately after reporting.

 13. Is Now The Time To Buy Integra LifeSciences?

-We see the value of companies helping consumers, but in the case of Integra LifeSciences, we’re out.
-For starters, its revenue growth was uninspiring over the last five years.
+Integra LifeSciences falls short of our quality standards.
+For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its sturdy operating margins show it has disciplined cost controls, the downside is its cash profitability fell over the last five years.
-On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.
+On top of that, its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-Integra LifeSciences’s P/E ratio based on the next 12 months is 4.9x.
+Integra LifeSciences’s P/E ratio based on the next 12 months is 5.5x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better stocks to buy right now.
+There are more exciting stocks to buy at the moment.